Hiroshinoharu/aliens-invasion/README.md

 1. Install Pygame using pip.
 2. Run the `alien_invasion.py` file to start the game.
 3. Modify values in `settings.py` to customize the game’s appearance and behavior.

 ---

+# Bullet Class Overview – Alien Invasion (Pygame)

+This document explains the purpose and structure of the `Bullet` class in the Alien Invasion game, focusing on how it integrates with Pygame's sprite system and interacts with the ship.

+---

+## Purpose

+The `Bullet` class represents projectiles fired by the player's ship.
+It inherits from `pygame.sprite.Sprite`, allowing bullets to be managed in groups and updated collectively.

+---

+## Key Concepts

+### 1. Inheriting from Sprite

+- The class inherits from `pygame.sprite.Sprite`.
+- This enables grouping and batch operations on bullets (e.g., updating, drawing, collision detection).

+### 2. Initialization

+- The `__init__()` method requires the current instance of `AlienInvasion`.
+- `super()` is used to properly initialize the Sprite base class.
+- Attributes are set for:
+  - `screen`
+  - `settings`
+  - `color`

+---

+## Bullet Rect Creation

+### ❶ Creating the Rect

+- Since the bullet is not image-based, a `pygame.Rect()` is created manually.
+- Initialized at `(0, 0)` with width and height from `self.settings`.
+- The rect is then repositioned based on the ship’s current location.

+### ❷ Aligning with the Ship

+- The bullet’s `midtop` is set to match the ship’s `midtop`.
+- This ensures bullets appear to fire from the top center of the ship.

+---

+## Movement and Precision

+### ❸ Using Float for Y-Coordinate

+- The bullet’s vertical position (`y`) is stored as a float.
+- This allows for smoother and more precise movement, especially at higher speeds.

+---